webmiddle/webmiddle.github.io/docs/fetching/browser.md

 sidebar_label: Browser
 ---

-> Similar to the HttpRequest component, but it uses [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) to fetch html pages.
+> Similar to the HttpRequest component, but it uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) to fetch html pages.

 ## Install